integreat-io/node-test-reporter/README.md

 By enabling source maps with `--enable-source-maps`, you'll get the correct line and column numbers for your `.ts` files.

+## Tests that hang

+It's possible to get the node test runner to hang.
+When a test or a tests suit starts a http server, an interval or a timer, the test runner will not exit until the server is closed, the interval is cleared, or the timer is cleared.
+If your test fails without the proper clean up, the test will never end.

+Since `node-test-reporter` will not list errors until all tests has ended, you will not know which test failed.
+Because of this, we will now list errors when five seconds pass without any tests starting or stopping.
+This will not identify the test that causes the hang, but you will at least be able to see which tests failed and _may_ be causing the hang.

 ## Coverage

 Code coverage is still experimental in node v22, but may be included like this: